l50/starter_hack_lab/1_vm_setup.md

 4. Start Burp

-   Burp Suite is a proxy that you can use to intercept web traffic.
-It is immensely helpful when it comes to web application security, and I'm of the opinion that most (if not all) security professionals should have some familiarity.
-To run it, type this command into a terminal window:
+   [Burp Suite](https://portswigger.net/burp) is a proxy that can be used to intercept web traffic.
+It is immensely helpful for web application security and is definitely worth spending time to learn.
+To start it, type this command into a terminal window:
    ```
    burpsuite
    ```
+   and hit the Enter key.

    Check the box next to **Don't show again for this JRE** and click **OK** when you see this message: